LoliPain/ssh_manager/README.md

 ## Important notes

-- Keep in mind that enviroment variable `$nick_user` is **REQUIRED**
+- Keep in mind that environment variable `$nick_user` is **REQUIRED**

-- ssh_manager is checking whether or not running inside TMUX, and applies those actions to it
+- ssh_manager is checking whether running inside TMUX, and applies those actions to it
 	- Renaming current window to active ssh session
 	- Termination shell on ssh disconnect